-Regardless if a portfolio company is listed or unlisted, we encourage companies to appoint a board of directors that represents an appropriate and diverse range of competencies and backgrounds to enable it to effectively carry out its duties.
-Board members should be selected based on skill, integrity and the ability to devote a sufficient amount of time to its work.
+We encourage companies to appoint a board of directors that represents an appropriate and diverse range of competencies and backgrounds to enable it to effectively carry out its duties.
+Board members should be selected based on skill, integrity and the ability to devote a sufficient amount of time.
 Companies should explain and justify board nominations to the shareholders.
-Nomination and/or Governance Committees should ensure that boards are diversified from various perspectives where gender diversity is one component we consider.
+Nomination and/or Governance Committees should ensure that boards are diversified from various perspectives, where gender diversity is one component we consider.